rtcharity/resources.eahub.org/content/events/clubs-fair.md

 *If they say 'No'*

 \[Spiel] Cool!
 Effective altruism is a global community of people trying to figure out how to improve the world as much as possible using evidence and reason.
-It turns out some ways of helping people might be orders of magnitude more effective than other ways, so it seems really important to figure out what those ways are.
+It turns out some ways of helping people are orders of magnitude more effective than others, so it's really important to figure out what they are.

 \[Sell] Our groups hosts speakers, workshops, and a weekly discussion group aimed at helping our members build their plans for how they will help improve the world.

 *If they say ‘Yes’*

 Combine \[Spiel] and \[Sell], e.g. Oh cool!
 Our group runs events all about this question of working out how to do as much as good as possible using evidence and reason.
-For example, we run speaker events, workshops, and a weekly discussion group aimed at helping our members build their plans for how they will help improve the world.
+We run speaker events, workshops, and a weekly discussion group to help our members build plans for improving the world.

 *If they’re still interested*

-\[Call to action] We’ll let you know about the details through our mailing list - you can sign up here.
+\[Call to action] We’ll let you know about the details through our mailing list!
+You can sign up here.

+*Offer them the laptop or form to sign up*

 ### More group-focused